brtgio/frq_divider_ROM_controled/README.md

   <img src="block_diagram.svg" alt="Block Diagram" width="1200">
 </p>

-As we can see in the block diagram this project is compose of two parts, one being a ROM for frequency select, this ROM cointains the necesari parameters to divide the clock input.
-The second part is a counter to devide the input clk frequency.
+As we can see in the block diagram, this project is composed of two parts.
+One part is a ROM for frequency selection.
+This ROM contains the necessary parameters to divide the clock input.
+The second part is a counter to divide the input clock frequency.

 ## ROM
 This ROM contains the nesesaria parameters to select the frequency needed out of 27 frecuencies, the calculus of parameters is base on the next formula: